ValleyJin/gemston_fantasy/GemSTON_Fantasy_1/english/EN_1.md

 diamonds
 diamonds...
 The chorus echoed as if in a dream,
-yet Dr. Alan Kennedy, the center director, had no choice but to wake up.
+yet Dr.Alan Kennedy, the center director, had no choice but to wake up.

 Thud.
 A large man barged in, pushing the door and toppling stacks of supplies.